exa-analytics/exa/docs/source/index.rst

 *A framework for data processing, computation, and visualization.*

-This package provides a framework for programmatic file manipulation and data organization and processing. :ref:`editors-label` and :ref:`parsing-label` objects allow creation of modular and efficient parsing systems.
-Data objects extracted can be collected into :ref:`container-label` objects.
-Containers enable visualization within the `Jupyter notebook`_.
+This package provides a framework for programmatic file manipulation and data organization and processing.
+Text editor like objects (see :ref:`editors-label`) allow creation of modular and efficient parsing systems.
+Parsed data objects can be aggregated into containers (see :ref:`container-label`.
+Containers facilitate visualization within the `Jupyter notebook`_ and data processing.

 .. flashy example (todo)